If any of these policies are in conflict with any other VATSIM policy, please notify VATCAR1/2

 This policy is considered an official VATCAR policy and all FIR Chiefs are expected to ensure their websites comply with the above policy.
 If at any time there are questions regarding this policy please contact VATCAR1 & VATCAR2.

 There will never be a limit placed on the quantity of mentors a FIR may have at any given time.
 Mentors may be S3 rated controllers and above, special consideration may be given to senior S2s who have shown outstanding knowledge and understanding of S1 and S2 concepts and skills.
 S2 and S3 mentors may only mentor for the positions below their certification levels, and not equal with.
 Example: an S3 mentor may only mentor S1 and S2 concepts.

-Total Training Staff Recommended
+Minimum Number of Total Training Staff Recommended

 20 – 30